webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ==The eyelashes==

 Drawing the eyelashes requires a bit of creativity.
-We need to add yet another reference to the eyelid shape:
+We need to add a third reference to the eyelid shape.

 <syntaxhighlight lang="xml">
 <g id="eye">